Seventy-five percent of employees rate collaboration as very important to their own success as well as the success of the wider business.

-An added benefit is that Teams enables businesses to collaborate with parties outside of the organisation.
-External users can use Teams through invitation, without the need for extra licenses.
+An added benefit is that Teams enables your business to collaborate with parties or clients outside of your organisation.
+That’s because external users can use Teams through invitation, without the need for extra licenses.

 Alongside the instant messaging, calling and meeting properties, Microsoft Teams offers one-window functionality.
 This means that users can create, edit and collaborate on documents saved in SharePoint, OneNote and OneDrive without having to navigate through various windows.